-(ii) If the monitoring cost is low $(m \leq \overline{m})$ , then the equilibrium probability that high-signal firms are monitored $(\lambda_h)$ is decreasing in the cost of fraud f and increasing in both the efficacy of fraud $\delta$ and in the level of private benefits C. If the monitoring cost is high $(m > \overline{m})$ , then the equilibrium probability that high-signal firms are denied funding is decreasing in the cost of fraud f and increasing in both the efficacy of fraud $\delta$ and in the level of private benefits C.
+of fraud $\delta$ and in the level of private benefits C. If the monitoring cost is high $(m > \overline{m})$ , then the equilibrium probability that high-signal firms are denied funding is decreasing in the cost of fraud f and increasing in both the efficacy of fraud $\delta$ and in the level of private benefits C.

 The intuition for part (i) of the proposition follows from the effects of parameter changes on the investor's incentives to monitor the pool of firms that generate high signals.
-An increase in the prior probability that firms are good or an increase in the probability that good firms generate high signals improves the pool, lowering the investor's incentives to monitor or deny funding.
+An increase in the prior probability that firms are good improves the pool, lowering the investor's incentives to monitor or deny funding.
 This allows the probability that bad firms commit fraud $(\phi)$ to increase until equilibrium is restored.
-An increase in the efficacy of fraud or an increase in the base probability that bad firms generate high signals has the opposite effect.
+An increase in the efficacy of fraud has the opposite effect.
 Finally, if monitoring costs are sufficiently low $(m \leq \overline{m})$ , an increase in the cost of monitoring directly lowers the investor's monitoring incentives, again allowing the probability of fraud to increase.
 (If $m > \overline{m}$ , the investor never monitors, so changes in m have no effect on the probability of fraud.)